Pistachio ice cream, sandwiched between two layers of vanilla chai cake, all topped with fluffy meringue…an epic and ironically warm baked Alaska!

 - Using a 6-inch plate, cut a round out of one layer of the cake and press it into the bottom of the bowl.
-Spoon entire half gallon of ice cream into bowl and press down, evening out the surface.
-Place the second 8-inch cake layer on top, fold the plastic wrap over it, and freeze for 4-24 hours.
+Transfer the entire half gallon of ice cream into the bowl and press down, evening out the surface.
+Place the second 8-inch cake layer on top.

 - When ready to serve, make the meringue.
 Whip the egg whites and cream of tartar in a large bowl with a mixer on medium-high speed until foamy, about 2 minutes.
 Gradually beat in the sugar on high speed until the whites are glossy and hold stiff peaks.

 - Remove the top layer of plastic wrap, then invert the cake onto a parchment-lined baking sheet or cake plate (if using torch to brown.)
 Remove the plastic wrap and cover the ice cream completely with the meringue, making sure to “seal” the bottom of the cake plate with the meringue.
 Form swirls and peaks in the meringue using the back of a spoon.